VanillaVector/kedro-sales-forecast/README.md

 ## Overview

-This is your new Kedro project for the Sales Forecast, which was generated using `kedro 0.19.1`.
+This is a Kedro based DS/ML project for the Sales Forecast, which was generated using `kedro 0.19.1`.

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.